— The Woman Behind pinotnoirmom.com

 Somewhere in my subconscious, my ex-husband had left a mark.
 I remembered him on the phone with contractors.
 I remembered the way he talked about properties — what they were worth, what they could become, what the numbers looked like before and after.
 I had never paid attention.
 Now I couldn’t stop thinking about it.

-In 2020, I did my first house flip in Los Angeles.
-My English was still weak, so I went through a company that handled everything.
+In 2020, I did my first house flip in Los Angeles through a partnership — I provided capital, they handled operations.
 I put in $170,000.
 Thirteen months later, I walked away with $20,000 in profit.
+On paper, that sounds fine.
+In reality, it was a lesson in how much you can lose when you don’t understand your own deal.

-Something felt wrong.
-It took me a while to understand exactly what — and when I finally did, I realized I hadn’t been cheated.
-I had simply been uninformed.
+I wasn’t cheated.
+I was simply uninformed.
 Every layer of middleman between me and my own investment had taken their cut, and I had no way to see it happening because I didn’t know the numbers.

 I did two more flips in California after that.
-Each one taught me something the last one didn’t.
+Each one taught me something the last one didn’t — about ARV, about rehab scopes, about what lenders actually look at, about the difference between a deal that looks good and a deal that actually is good.

 Why Philadelphia

-I think Philadelphia is going to be the next Brooklyn.
-Maybe the next Manhattan.
+I think Philadelphia is going to be one of the best real estate markets in the country over the next decade.
 I moved here to find out — and to be part of it before everyone else figures it out.

 Why This Blog